schustischuster/evoGE/GOslim/Readme.md

 getExprCons(nquant = 500, qtype = "organ_spec")

 ```
-Next, multiple control genes will be matched to each gene of a GO slim category that is larger than the size threshold (POS) estimated above.
+Now, multiple control genes will be matched to each gene of a GO slim category that is larger than the size threshold (POS) estimated above.
 The optimal number of control sets will be determined using balance statistics (standardized mean difference and variance ratio).
-Subsequently, pearson distances will be calculated for treatment and control groups of each GO slim category, followed by fitting a non-linear regression model to the data.
+Subsequently, pearson distances will be calculated for treatment and control groups and non-linear regression model will be fitted to the data.
 Finally, the regression slopes of treatment and control groups of each functional category will be compared using nonparametric statistics (Wilcoxon rank-sum test, permutation test).

 ---
 ## Session info